jamiewannenburg/math-slides/Readme.md

 Once I am satisfied with the beamer version I create the animations and then position the slides to be shown using [impress](https://github.com/impress/impress.js/) in a browser.
-One positions the slides in 2-D space by adding braces with data-x and data-y coordinates to the slide's title in `markup.md`.
+One positions the slides in 2-D space by adding braces with `data-x` and `data-y` coordinates to the slide's title in `markup.md`.
-While positioning the slides it is useful to comment out the first entry in the `stylesheets/app.css` file `.impress-enabled .slide.future { opacity: 0 }` so that slides are alyways visible
+While positioning the slides it is useful to comment out the first entry in the `stylesheets/app.css` file `.impress-enabled .slide.future { opacity: 0 }` so that slides are always visible.

 Run this to get an impress `index.html` document: